 Students start writing essays in middle school English classes.
-Their first assignments will be short essays or a five-paragraph essay.
-As they progress through high school and college classes, they will learn how to research and write longer papers for different subjects.
-These papers are assigned by the teacher, who will ask for certain citation style such as MLA.
-Usually MLA is the first style that students learn to use.
+Their first assignments will be short essays, like the standard five-paragraph essay.
+As they progress through high school and college, they will learn how to research and write longer papers for different subjects using citation style guides like MLA 8.
+Usually, MLA format is the first style that students learn to use.

 Understanding Citation Styles

 Citation styles such as MLA, APA, and Chicago/Turabian are much more than just formatting in-text citations and arranging bibliographies.
 When students think about citation styles like MLA, they usually think about how to format their sources in their paper and works cited list.
 However, these styles cover all parts of writing a paper, including researching your sources and displaying results.

 There are thousands of different types of research and writing styles.
 Organizations, such as the American Medical Association, develop their own style so they can have consistency in research methods and publication standards in their field.
 Professionals need a way to easily read and understand relevant research.